BenedekNagy/BenedekNagy/README.md

 <img src="https://discord.c99.nl/widget/theme-2/556125497407569931.png">

 <h1>Events</h1>
-<h2>My Discord Self Bot is coming soon.
+<h2>My Discord Self Bot is coming soon, (I planned the release date for the end of the summer).
 It will include around 750 commands and it will totally free</h2>
 <br>
 <img src="https://user-images.githubusercontent.com/58232420/126410726-cafefa88-1b49-4fb5-a17e-e5f755b09e34.jpg", width=70%, height=70%>